felipecostacouto/CloudResumeChallengeAWS/README.md

     - Define and manage your infrastructure using Terraform for automated deployment and scalability. ✅

 11. **CI/CD with GitHub Actions**:
-    - Set up GitHub Actions to automatically deploy your website code, run tests, invalidate cache, and deploy the infrastructure defined in Terraform. 🔄 *In Progress*
+    - Set up GitHub Actions to automatically deploy your website code, run tests, invalidate cache, and deploy the infrastructure defined in Terraform. ✅

 ## Blog Post
 🔄 To be created